erichlof/TheSentinel-2nd-Look/README.md

 * With that new robot selected (or its checkerboard tile selected), Press E to Enter that other robot
 * With a checkerboard tile selected, Press B to create a Boulder (a Base on which more boulders or another robot can be stacked)
 * With a checkerboard tile selected, Press T to create a Tree
 * MouseClick to absorb an item.
-Note: you must be able to see the checkerboard tile on which the item sits (will not work if the item is too high)
+Note: game rules state that you must be able to see the checkerboard tile on which the item sits (will not work if the item is too high).
+Does not apply to Boulder bases or player Robots - they can be clicked/absorbed from anywhere on the level.

 <br><br>